samestep/website/src/blog/random-integers/index.md

 <h2 id="fast-dice-roller">A more clever approach</h2>

 I say "more clever" instead of "smarter" because there's probably a good reason people don't do this in practice.
 But we're gonna do it here!
 It turns out there's a way to avoid wasting these fractions of a random bit; there's a discussion on [Stack Overflow][], which links to a paper about the [Fast Dice Roller algorithm][fdr].
+Here's an implementation of that algorithm in Rust:

 ```rust
 fn fast_dice_roller(n: u32) -> u32 {